How vital was Shrek to the financial survival of DreamWorks?

 The elusive release date of Avatar 2 was recently given as December 18, 2020, with subsequent sequels coming relatively rapid-fire: Avatar 3 (2021), 4 (2024), and 5 (2025).
 The 2009 original grossed over $2.7 billion.

-Production delays with Toy Story 4 led to a flip-flop in release dates with Incredibles 2, which will now hit theaters this July rather than June, 2019.
+Production delays with Toy Story 4 led to a flip-flop in release dates with Incredibles 2, which hit theaters last July.
+Nine years after the last installment of the franchise, Disney and Pixar will release Toy Story 4 on June 21st.